Tsipras, Merkel display goodwill, little sign of debt progress

 Tsipras promised euro zone leaders last week he would present a comprehensive list of reform proposals soon to unlock aid, without which EU officials say Greece may run out of money by late April.
 His pledge has encountered deep scepticism in Germany, a stickler for fiscal discipline.

-But outside the Chancellery in Berlin, where he and Merkel reviewed an honour guard, the Greek prime minister encountered a friendly crowd trying to put a positive face on bilateral ties.
-They waved banners with pink hearts proclaiming "Germany loves Greece" and vice-versa and a Greco-German couple kissed.
+But outside the Chancellery in Berlin, where he and Merkel reviewed an honor guard, the Greek prime minister encountered a friendly crowd trying to put a positive face on bilateral ties.
+They waved banners with pink hearts proclaiming "German loves Greece" and vice-versa and a Greco-German couple kissed.

-Merkel, accused in Greece of seeking to force more austerity on a devastated economy, was looking for concrete ideas from the leftist premier on how to resolve the standoff over concluding a bailout programme worth 240 billion euros (175 billion pounds).
+Merkel, accused in Greece of seeking to force more austerity on a devastated economy, was looking for concrete ideas from the leftist premier on how to resolve the standoff over concluding a bailout program worth 240 billion euros ($260 billion).

 Tsipras wrote to her last week warning Greece would find it impossible to make debt payments in the next few weeks without more financial help.
 He blamed European Central Bank limits on Greece's ability to issue short-term debt as well as euro zone bailout authorities' refusal to disburse any cash before Athens adopts new reforms.